Biqing-Qi/Biqing-Qi/README.md

 If you are seeking any form of **academic cooperation**, please feel free to email me at [qibiqing7@gmail.com]

-My Research HomePage is Available at [https://biqing-qi.github.io/](https://biqing-qi.github.io/).
+My HomePage is Available at [https://biqing-qi.github.io/](https://biqing-qi.github.io/).

 <!--
 ### 📎 Homepages